A Rich History

-The AME Faith History
+The AME Faith

 The African Methodist Episcopal Church is an offspring of the Methodist Episcopal Church.
 The word “African” in its name has two connotations.
 First, its originators were Africans in America.
 Second, it was used to distinguish this separate organization from its parent body.